New hope for cancer patients; Providence joins international research network formed by Bristol-Myers Squibb

 “This will speed up finding a cure and allow us to provide more effective therapies to patients battling cancer,” said Dr. Fox.

-In addition to the Earle A. Chiles Research Institute at Providence Cancer Center, the members of the International Immuno-Oncology Network include four prestigious East Coast and five well-known international research institutions.
+In addition to the Earle A. Chiles Research Institute at Providence Cancer Institute, the members of the International Immuno-Oncology Network include four prestigious East Coast and five well-known international research institutions.

 See a complete list and more information. »